What is CNC Machining Surface Roughness? Definition, Parameters (Ra vs Rz) and Best Practices

 Machining Parameters

 Machining parameters play a direct role in how smooth or rough a machined surface becomes.
 Small adjustments to feed rate, cutting speed and depth of cut can significantly influence surface texture, especially during finishing operations.
-The impact of feed rate and cutting speed varies depending on whether the part is produced using CNC milling or turning processes.
+The impact of feed rate and cutting speed varies depending on whether the part is produced using milling or CNC turning processes.

 - Lower feed rates generally produce smoother surfaces